devcylenz/devcylenz/README.md

 ### Hi there 👋

-- I'm currently studying Computer Science at HSR / OST
+- I'm currently working as a Frontend Engineer @ OST.ch

 <!--
 **devcylenz/devcylenz** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.